-The 1st APEC Counter Terrorism Working Group (CTWG) convened on 8-9 August in Beijing, China and the 2nd CTWG Meeting was held on 6-7 May in Qingdao, China.
+The 2nd APEC Counter Terrorism Working Group (CTWG) convened on 8-9 August in Beijing, China and the 2nd CTWG Meeting was held on 6-7 May in Qingdao, China.

 On-going/Proposed Projects and Initiatives

 Bus Security Training

-The United States is planning a follow-on bus security training based on the positive outcomes of the first workshop on bus anti-terrorism held in Manila in July 2012.
-The Joint APEC Counter-Terrorism Working Group (CTWG) and Transportation Working Group (TPTWG) Bus Anti-Terrorism Follow-On Workshop will focus on: i) Information Sharing; ii) Case study presentations on the operational and policy aspects of bus security; and iii) Developing and disseminating a formal bus security experts list.
-The workshop will be held in the late spring or early summer of 2014 (dates and venue TBA).
+The United States is conducting a follow-on bus security training on 30-31 July 2014 in Manila, the Philippines as a self-funded project.
+The Joint APEC Counter-Terrorism Working Group (CTWG) and Transportation Working Group (TPTWG) Bus Anti-Terrorism Follow-On Workshop will focus on: i) information sharing; ii) case study presentations on the operational and policy aspects of bus security; and iii) developing and disseminating a formal bus security experts list.
+This follow-on training is based on positive outcomes of the first workshop on bus anti-terrorism in July 2012.

 Trusted Traveler and Advance Passenger Information Systems

-CTWG is also working on two joint projects with the Business Mobility Group (BMG) and the Sub-Committee on Customs Procedures (SCCP) to develop trusted traveler characteristics and to develop best practices on implementing Advance Passenger Information Systems.
-By receiving passenger information in advance of travel, APEC economies could expedite the processing of legitimate travelers through ports of entry and focus on those requiring additional scrutiny.
-The Trusted Traveler project is aimed at developing consensus on traveler characteristics that should form the basis of trusted traveler programs.
+CTWG is also working on two joint projects with the Business Mobility Group (BMG) and the Sub-Committee on Customs Procedures (SCCP) to develop trusted traveller characteristics and to develop best practices on implementing Advance Passenger Information Systems.
+By receiving passenger information in advance of travel, APEC economies could expedite the processing of legitimate travellers through ports of entry and focus on those requiring additional scrutiny.
+The Trusted Traveller project is aimed at developing consensus on traveller characteristics that should form the basis of trusted traveller programs.
 The second project is focused on developing a lessons learned document on the challenges economies face in implementing Advanced Passenger Information systems.

 Protecting designated non-financial businesses and professions from terrorist financing